SuzetteSon/FSND-capstone/README.md

 ## Postman Collection

 I have uploaded a postman collection called `Capstone.postman_collection.json` in this repo containing the endpoints and jwt's required to test the endpoints.
+At the time of submission, this collection contains active JWT's.

 ## Auth0 setup